 Covered electronic devices are consumer electronics that can be collected, recycled, and sold to meet a manufacturer's recycling obligation.
 They must meet be:

-- Any brand of video display device, computer, laptop, tablet, and peripherals (including keyboards, printers, or other devices used with a computer)
+- any brand of video display device, computer, laptop, tablet, and peripherals (including keyboards, printers, or other devices used with a computer), fax machines, DVD players, and VCRs.

-The law also defines what isn't considered CED:
+The law also defines what is not considered CED:

 CED collected in a program year (July 1 to June 30) must be recycled and the pounds sold to a manufacturer within the program year.
 The MPCA issued updated guidance on the requirements in 2021: